Aveer had spent the last two days pretending Aarav didn't exist.

 At coaching, things were quieter.

-Shivi had started walking beside me more often, sometimes with a smile that lingered a bit too long, sometimes with a question that didn't need answers.
+Shivi had started walking beside him more often, sometimes with a smile that lingered a bit too long, sometimes with a question that didn't need answers.

 She was sweet, genuine.